slounges/Lounges_Shannon_Fip/README.md

 # Lounges_Shannon_Fip

 ## Description
 Bluesteel Beer is a Brewery that specializes in making the world's first anti-chafe beer.
 What is anti-chafe?
-It's a product mostly used by athletes to ensure that they are comfortable while performing their various sports in whatever they are wearing.
+It's a product in the form of a cream mostly used by athletes to ensure that they are comfortable while performing their various sports in whatever they are wearing.
 So what is anti-chafe beer?
 It's the first beer in the world that will provide the same sensation as any anti-chafe cream when it is drank.
 This is why it is every athlete's favourite beer.

 ## MIT Liscence